 The AGIC Symposium is coming up fast.
 Plan to be at the Prescott Resort in beautiful Prescott, AZ from August 26-29 to network with and learn from other GIS Professionals and Vendors from across the state.
 Important dates to remember:

-*July 18: Scholarship applications due.
-Includes the Tony Gonzales and Women in GIS Scholarships.
+*July 18: Last day to apply for the Tony Gonzales or Women in GIS Scholarships.

-*July 28: Last day for early bird registration
+*July 28: End of early bird registration rates

 Check the AGIC Symposium website for more details.
 Follow us on the AGIC-L Listserv or on social media to hear further announcements.